 Where the SMETS1 CHF only supports a JoinTimePeriod (with its DUIS meaning) in whole minutes and the JoinTimePeriod (with its DUIS meaning) specified is less than 60 seconds, the S1SP shall return a SMETS1 Response indicating failure and take no further action.

+Where the SMETS1 CHF only supports a RequestType of Remove (with its DUIS meaning) and the RequestType is Add in the Service Request, the S1SP shall return a S1SP Alert indicating failure and take no further action.

 Update Firmware (SRV11.1)

 For any Device listed in this service request the S1SP shall not action the instruction in relation to that Device if an Activate Firmware Service Request for that Device is currently being processed.
 The DCC shall send an alert notifying the sender of the Service Request that the instruction has been discarded for the Device in question.

+Where any Device listed in this service request is a PPMID, the S1SP shall not action the request.

 Read Firmware Version (SRV 11.2)

-This section intentionally left blank
+On receipt of a Read Firmware Service Request where the target Device is a PPMID, the S1SP shall send an S1SP Alert indicating failure.

 Activate Firmware (SRV 11.3)

 Where more than 90 calendar days have elapsed since receipt by the DCC of the associated Update Firmware Service Request, the S1SP shall create a SMETS1 Response indicating failure and shall take no further action.